About Go-Greenovate

 - Promote overall well-being while contributing to environmental conservation.

-In July 2023, HKDI Go-Greenovate organised a month-long workshop that transformed the former canteen into a dynamic Co-Work Space.
+In July 2023, HKDI Go-Greenovate organised a month-long workshop that transformed the former canteen into a dynamic student common room.
 Led by resident creators and instructors, this collaborative effort involved 60 students from various disciplines including Architecture, Interior and Product Design, Communication Design, Digital Media, Fashion, and Image Design.

-Drawing inspiration from sustainable and recycled materials, as well as innovative design concepts, the participants embarked on an interdisciplinary journey, infusing colourful hues and lively textures into the workspace.
-This unique fusion of creativity and environmental consciousness resulted in the creation of Co-Work Space.
+Drawing inspiration from sustainable and recycled materials, as well as innovative design concepts, the participants embarked on an interdisciplinary journey, infusing colourful hues and lively textures into the space.
+This unique fusion of creativity and environmental consciousness shaped a unique activity space for all HKDI members to enjoy.

 Wellnes Garden (LWL 2/F)